-If you have just purchased your first gecko, you are in for a real treat, as they make great pets that can last five to ten years if you care for them properly, which isn’t hard to do.
-You only need to provide them with the correct diet, make sure they get enough exercise and maintain a suitable habitat for them to live.
-We are going to help you understand how to maintain the proper humidity and temperature levels for the optimum health of your pet, and we’ll also cover lighting and a few other things to make sure your gecko lives a long healthy life
+If you have just purchased your first gecko, you are in for a real treat, as they make great pets that can last 5 to 10 years if you care for them properly, which isn’t hard to do.
+You only need to provide them with the correct diet, make sure they get enough exercise, and maintain a suitable habitat for them to live in.
+We are going to help you understand how to maintain the proper humidity and temperature levels for the optimal health of your pet, and we’ll also cover lighting and a few other things to make sure your gecko lives a long, healthy life.

 Heating Your Aquarium